hlajungo/shell-script-collections/closescreen/readme.md

-This script will close your screen.
+This script will only close your screen.